People and Skills

 The available UKSPF funding has been earmarked to support the following projects and activities in each Programme area, as described in the North of Tyne UKSPF Investment Plan approved by Government.
 For each project / activity, the approach to allocating the funding and the timescales for interested organisations to submit bids is shown.

 In addition to the above, further commissioning of other UKSPF people and skills projects / activities may be undertaken in due course.
-Information will be posted on this page at the appropriate time.
+Details to be published as and when available via this page and as per below.